dlhandsome/create-wepy-app/README.md

 # create-wepy-app
-create-wepy-app is a fork of wepy-cli
+create-wepy-app is a fork of vue-cli

 ## 安装（install）